 What is it you’re looking to achieve?
-From wanting a security net to getting ready to head overseas, there are a range of reasons to save.
+From wanting a safety net to getting ready to head overseas, there are a range of reasons to save.
 Whatever you're wanting to do, having a specific goal in mind may help you get there quicker.

 Saving for an emergency

 There may be occasions where you’re faced with unexpected costs you need to cover, or as we’ve seen with coronavirus, a period where you’re not able earn as much money as you normally would.

-Having an emergency fund in place can give you the confidence to start focusing on other financial goals, like buying a property or investing, as you know that you’ve got security should something happen.
+Once you have an emergency fund in place you can start to focus on other financial goals, like buying a property or investing, as you know that you’ve got security should something happen.

 Saving for a home deposit

-If you’re wanting to own your own home, you’ll likely need to save a deposit between 5-20% of the value of the home you want.
+If you want to buy your own home, you’ll likely need to save a deposit between 5-20% of the value of the home you want.
 On average, first-time buyers put down a deposit of around 20%1, but some mortgage lenders may lend a 95% mortgage depending on your circumstances.

 Saving for a family

-If you’re wanting to start a family, putting some money aside can be helpful.
-From prams and beds to everyday items like food and nappies, the average cost of raising a child until they’re 18 is over £75,000.2 And that doesn’t take into account the likes of childcare costs or any other extras.
+If you’re wanting to start a family, putting some money aside early can reduce any struggle later on.
+From prams and beds to everyday items like food and nappies, the average cost of raising a child until they’re 18 is almost £75,000.2 And that doesn’t take into account childcare costs, or any other extras.

 Building up your savings may help you stock up on essentials before your baby is born, or provide extra support if one partner is on maternity/paternity leave for a long period of time.